Studio Web Integration¶

 Starting from a Template¶

-Setting Up a New Agent¶
+Setting Up a New Project¶

 First, install the SDK package for the framework you want to use: